-Theme 5: Clarification of Ordinances and Process Торіс Suggested Action Land Use (Vol. I, p.
+Theme 5: Clarification of Ordinances and Process Topic Suggeste ed Action Land Use (Vol. I, p.
 10) 1 Amend the Land Use Ordinances to reward development with a residential density bonus for projects that exceed ordinance requirements for quality open space, public access to open space, and bicycle/pedestrian connectivity.
-Amend the Land Use Ordinances by December 2014, so they contain a clear organization and clear procedures resulting in: improved expectations for applicants as well as staff and volunteer boards, a more efficient and effective permitting process, inclusion of performance-based requirements, and no conflicts with design guidelines (using the current re-write of the Route 1 districts as an example).
-Amend the land use policies of the Land Use Ordinances by using the descriptions provided in the Future Land Use Plan narrative to: clearly define the desired scale, intensity, and location of future development, and clearly define measures for natural resource protection.
-4 Amend the Land Use Ordinances to: encourage compact, walkable developments in the growth area; establish clear density standards and efficient permitting; allow residential uses, restaurant, and neighborhood stores in the Business Professional (BP) district; and evaluate the feasibility of tools such as Transfer of Development Rights (TDR).
+3 Amend the Land Use Ordinances by December 2014, so they contain a clear organization and clear procedures resulting in: improved expectations for applicants as well as staff and volunteer boards, a more efficient and effective permitting process, inclusion of performance-based requirements, and no conflicts with design guidelines (using the current re-write of the Route 1 districts as an example).
+Amend the land use policies of the Land Use Ordinances by using the descriptions provided in the Future Land Use Plan narrative to: clearly define the desired scale, intensity, and location of future development, and 4 clearly define measures for natural resource protection.
+Amend the Land Use Ordinances to: encourage compact, walkable developments in the growth area; establish clear density standards and efficient permitting; allow residential uses, restaurant, and neighborhood stores in the Business Professional (BP) district; and evaluate the feasibility of tools such as Transfer of Development Rights (TDR).
 5 Evaluate and propose Land Use Ordinance amendments regarding the amount and method of required open space in the growth area of the Resource Conservation Zoning Overlay District, including corresponding maximum densities in this area.
 6 Study existing lot sizes in selected growth areas, such as The Flats, Foreside, Pleasant Hill, and Brookside, and compare the results to the existing zoning requirements in these areas.
 Amend the Land Use Ordinance to reduce most of the non-conformities found.
 7 Evaluate and propose Land Use Ordinance amendments regarding the amount and method of calculation of required open space in the rural area of the Resource Conservation Zoning Overlay District without impacting corresponding maximum density in that area.
 8 Update the residential growth permit calculation in the Land Use Ordinance.
-9 Amend the Land Use Ordinance to require, on an annual basis, that a maximum of 1/3 of the total residential units are built in the rural area.
-10 Develop incentives in the rural area that will aid property owners in retaining their land as an alternative to developing it and evaluate the feasibility of tools such as Transfer of Development Rights (TDR).
+9 Amend the Land Use Ordinance to strive for a significant majority of new residential units to be built in the growth area.
+10 Develop incentives in the rural area that will aid property owners in retaining their land as an alternative to developing it and evaluate the feasibility of tools such as Transfer of Development Rights (TDR). ne of the actions apply to more than one theme and are listed accordingly.
+They have alighted with an asterisk .